TomFraser/FG-B-2017/Docs/Docs.md

 #### Contains (.h, .cpp)

-The direction controller controls all all directional movement via four motors.
+The direction controller controls all all directional movement via four Maxon DCX motors.
+The direction controller takes in inputs from the TSOPs and Lightsensors and determines an angle at which to move on.

 To use the library, import it into your main c++ file